 Passion is all yours.

 Friends can be like family, but it is also not quite the same thing.
 I find myself thinking about my mother, and other people’s mothers.
 I know the multitude of reasons why I didn’t have a family of my own, which is why I have this lifestyle now.
 To begin with, my childhood family story is a bit of a riot.
-I still turned out ok, but there are consequences to such a story that take a long time to escape.
+I still turned out ok, but harboring such a story has its consequences, that take a long time to escape.

 I have two wonderful grandmothers who are still alive today so I’m very lucky in that way.
 When I was a teenager I think, a younger teenager, I remember visiting one of my grandmothers.
 I walked in to the big kitchen and felt nervous being there.
 She said, “Would you like a tuna sandwich, honey?”
 Her voice so calm and tone so sweet but I didn’t know what to say.
 I didn’t know if I was hungry.
 I probably was but couldn’t be sure.
 I didn’t want to disappoint her.
 I didn’t want to make her make me the sandwich, but maybe she wanted me to eat it.
 I didn’t know.